quorumcontrol/tupelo-wasm-sdk/examples/tokens/readme.md

 ## Send Token

-Send a token to a destination.
-A send transaction requires a unique sendID (unique to the *receiving* ChainTree).
+Send tokens to a different ChainTree.
+A send transaction requires a unique sendId (unique to the *receiving* ChainTree).

 ```
 const uuid = uuidv4()